mtgsquad/docs/index.md

 permalink: /
 ---

-# Focus on writing good documentation
+# Welcome To MTGSquad's Documentation Center!
 {: .fs-9 }

 These Projects Are Copyrighted & Are Property Of MTGSquad, If You Are Using These, Please Give Credit.